nstarke/nstarke.github.io/_posts/2024-04-19-backdooring-dotnet-applications.md

 That takes care of inserting the `CustomFunction` method.
 How about calling it now?

-I wanted to add the invocation at the end of the function, so I chose to add it after the disassembly would normall end:
+I wanted to add the invocation at the end of the function, so I chose to add it after the disassembly would normally end:

 ```
 IL_004f:  brfalse.s  IL_0054